-Claim reporting and settlement times were simulated from Exponential distributions, with a mean of 2 years for reporting times, and means of 4 and 3 years for the settlement times of claims that end up being paid and unpaid, respectively.
-Claim frequencies were simulated from a Negative Binomial distribution having a variance-to-mean ratio of 2 and a frequency per policy of 0.5 (for claims above the retention).
+Claim reporting and settlement times were simulated from exponential distributions, with a mean of 2 years for reporting times, and means of 4 and 3 years for the settlement times of claims that end up being paid and unpaid, respectively.
+Claim frequencies were simulated from a negative binomial distribution having a variance-to-mean ratio of 2 and a frequency per policy of 0.5 (for claims above the retention).
 Each claim had a probability of 20% of being paid.
-Claim severity was simulated from a Lognormal distribution with mu and sigma parameters of 9 and 2, respectively.
+Claim severity was simulated from a lognormal distribution with mu and sigma parameters of 9 and 2, respectively.
 All policies had a retention of half a million and a policy limit of one million.
 We simulated ten years of data, with 1,000 accounts each year.
-The two tables below show what the aggregate loss triangle looks like for this simulation run, and the respective link ratios for that run.
+Tables 3 and 4 show what the aggregate loss triangle looks like for this simulation run, and the respective link ratios for that run.
 Note the large amount of volatility in the link ratios.